maxtkc/mvths-wiki/docs/012a-input-pins.rst

 The digital pins on the Metro Mini can also be set as inputs.
-As an input, the Metro Mini can read the value of a pin, i.e. if the pin is externally driven as HIGH (5V) or LOW (0V), that is the pin is tied (connected) to either 5V or ground.
+As an input, the Metro Mini can read the value of a pin, i.e. if the pin is externally driven as HIGH (5 Volts) or LOW (0 Volts), that is the pin is tied (connected) to either 5V or ground.
 Generally inputs are used for receiving information from the outside world, such a reading the value of a sensor or getting data from a robotic device.

 Setting up software and hardware to test an input is a little more